psander-lab/kim-uno/README.md

  - `kicad` - The original KiCad files, so that you can make modifications as you like (see also the License section at the end)
  - `src` - The source code for the microcontroller firmware; you can either use `src/main.hex` and burn it onto your ATMega328p or you can modify `src/main.c`, recompile it (see `src/Makefile`) and then burn it with your own changes
  - `tools` - A little NodeJS based assembler and simulator of the KIM Uno

+## Planned improvements in my design
+My first alpha revision (v.0.0.1) aims to have the following improvements over the original design:

+- Use appropriate, intuitive footprints, for example the DIP-28 footprint of the microcontroller.
+- Carefully lay out the PCB to be more visually appealing.
+- Modify the design to use 'AA' type batteries, which are cheaper to get, and last longer than CR2032 batteries.
+There is also the option to use rechargeable batteries for a smaller environmental impact.
+- Modify the ISP header to be a more standard pin layout, and label connections on the silkscreen to make it more intiuitive.
+- Add standard screw holes to the PCB to make mounting in a case easier
+- Use a taller pushbutton to allow the button to protrude out the front of any potential case design.

+I would also eventually like to design a case which can be 3d printed, and will be made available here in .stl format once it is ready; I will not publish it until I am satisfied.

 # Flashing the firmware